9 Foods That Cause Diarrhea With Metformin.

 Fructose is the chief sugar in most fruits.
 It is also found in abundance in honey and table sugar.

-Fructose is a short-chain carbohydrate that rapidly ferments and causes diarrhea when consumed in excess.
+Fructose is a short-chain carbohydrate that rapidly ferments and causes diarrhea when consumed excessively.

 The more you eat, the more likely it will add to metformin effects and cause diarrhea.